seanbyd/seanbyd.github.io/_posts/2025-03-26-es-mq-source-connector-exactly-once.md

-# Kafka Connector Exactly-Once Delivery
+# Kafka MQ Source Connector Exactly-Once Delivery

 Last updated: 25 March 2025

-This post comtains the details to configure the Kafka Connector exactly-once delivery.
+This post comtains the details to configure the Kafka MQ source connector exactly-once delivery.

-Full details can be found on the IBM page [Exactly-once message delivery semantics in IBM MQ source connector](https://github.com/ibm-messaging/kafka-connect-mq-source?tab=readme-ov-file#exactly-once-message-delivery-semantics).
+Full details can be found on the IBM page [exactly-once message delivery semantics in IBM MQ source connector](https://github.com/ibm-messaging/kafka-connect-mq-source?tab=readme-ov-file#exactly-once-message-delivery-semantics).

-More details can be found on [Exactly-once messaging](https://github.com/ibm-messaging/kafka-connect-mq-source?tab=readme-ov-file#exactly-once-message-delivery-semantics) in Github.
+More details can be found on [exactly-once messaging](https://github.com/ibm-messaging/kafka-connect-mq-source?tab=readme-ov-file#exactly-once-message-delivery-semantics) in Github.

 ## Prerequisites